ARM-software/arm-trusted-firmware/docs/process/coding-guidelines.rst

 - ``**WARNING: Use of volatile is usually wrong``: see `Why the “volatile” type class should not be used`_ .
-Although this document contains some very useful information, there are several legimate uses of the volatile keyword within the TF codebase.
+Although this document contains some very useful information, there are several legitimate uses of the volatile keyword within the TF codebase.

 Headers and inclusion
 ---------------------